SkyrilHD/VoodooPS2-ALPS/README.md

 ## Force Touch

 By default, Force Touch is disabled.
 However, if you have a clickpad (button inside the touchpad), you can use ForceTouchMode 1, which uses the button as a hard press.
 In addition, V8 touchpads support pressure reports.
-To enable pressure report, one must set ALPSForceFT to 1 and ForceTouchMode to 2.
+To enable pressure report, one must set ForceTouchMode to 2.
 The touchpad will now trigger a hard press after exceeding a threshold (defined in ForceTouchPressureThreshold [100 by default]).

 | ALPS version | supported <br> ForceTouchMode |
 | -- | --- |